Boston Medication Error Lawyers

-- Physicians, nurses, and pharmacists are usually highly skilled and compassionate people who want to help people get better.
-Fatigue, understaffing, and human error happens, however, and even those with the best intentions can make potentially disastrous mistakes when it comes to medication.
-According to the CDC, adverse drug reactions (ADEs) lead to 280,000 hospitalizations and more than 1 million emergency room visits each year.
+- Fatigue, understaffing, and human error happens, and even those with the best intentions can make potentially disastrous mistakes when it comes to medication.
+According to the CDC, adverse drug reactions (ADEs) lead to 350,000 hospitalizations and more than 1 million emergency room visits each year.

 Who is at risk of falling victim to medication errors?

 Unfortunately, a medication error can happen to anyone taking medication.
 According to the CDC, 82% of adult Americans take one or more medications.
 This means the risk of injury from errors in medication is high for most people.
 As the American population ages, the number of people on medication will only increase, as will the number of medications each person may be taking.